purescript-deprecated/purescript-math/README.md

 ceil :: Number -> Number
 ```

-Returns the smallest integer greater than or equal to the argument.
+Returns the smallest integer not smaller than the argument.

 #### `cos`